 Export is not an easy task for everyone to handle.
-Your export expert, NDACI is committed to helping you solve export issues related to demanding retailers, overworked distributors, and limited funds for marketing investment that create a tough environment for international development.
-MDACI’s goal is to make life a little easier for exporters and export managers.
-How?
+Your export expert, MDACI is committed to helping you solve your export problems related to demanding retailers, overworked distributors, and limited funds for marketing investment that create a tough environment for international development of your business.
+Our goal is to make life a little easier for exporters.

-MDACI has already developed the aforementioned markets, compiling al the strategies and techniques (cooperating with local commercial authorities, international organization, and prime importers) about export, for your business growth.
-We always assist our partnership membership with strategies and suggestions for building their brands and increasing their sales in overseas markets, while providing our clients with smart tips that add strong values and growth to their business.
+MDACI has already developed the aforementioned markets, compiling all the strategies and best available techniques (cooperating with local commercial authorities, international organizations, and prime importers) for your business growth.
+We always assist you with strategies and suggestions to build your brands and increasing your sales in overseas markets, while developing for you smart tips that add strong values to their business.

 We will save you time and money by applying the following ten smart tips for export success:

 - Good news travels fast and bad news travels slowly;

 - If you want to know what’s really going on, spend a day visiting stores;

 - Pick up the phone and call a friend or business partner versus email;

 - Results are directly proportionate to your investment: Marketing, People, Focus, Time;